 How to Use the Land Acknowledgment Statement

-Drexel University community members are encouraged to use this approved land acknowledgement at the beginning of events, including commencement ceremonies, departmental retreats, Drexel-sponsored conferences and large student or employee gatherings.
+Drexel University community members are encouraged to use this approved land acknowledgment at the beginning of events, especially ceremonial events such as, but not limited to commencement ceremonies, departmental retreats, Drexel-sponsored conferences and large student or employee gatherings.

 Best Practices: Using the Land Acknowledgment Statement

-- The person giving the acknowledgement should be the host of the event or meeting themselves.
+- The person giving the acknowledgment should be the host of the event or meeting themselves.